Bournemouth Airport: Airwork Fleet Requirements Unit

-Airwork Limited, referred to as Airwork Services Limited from 1957 for defence support work, secured a contract in September 1952 with the Royal Navy, to operate the Fleet Requirements Unit (FRU) at Hurn.
+Airwork Services from 1957 for defence support work, secured a contract in September 1952 with the Royal Navy, to operate the Fleet Requirements Unit (FRU) at Hurn.
 It used ex-Fleet Air Arm aircraft as targets to provide training for Royal Navy radar operators, however, civilian pilots were employed to fly the aircraft.
 During the summer of 1959 Airwork moved its head office from Langley to Hurn and centralised it’s overhaul facilities there.
 In October 1972 the FRU moved to RNAS Yeovilton (HMS Heron), in Somerset.

 Change of ownership

 In 1969, the airport was purchased jointly by the Bournemouth Corporation and Dorset County Council and renamed as "Bournemouth Hurn Airport", later to become Bournemouth International Airport.
 The new owners decided to redevelop the facility as a commercial airport and, by 1980, the airport became used by charter airlines, when European Aviation began services.